Board of Directors

-Dr. Berman and her sister Laura Berman hosted a US national television program titled Berman and Berman on Discovery Health in 2002 and 2003.
+Jennifer and her sister, Laura Berman, hosted a US national television program titled Berman and Berman on Discovery Health in 2002 and 2003.
 She has also appeared on Good Morning America, The Oprah Winfrey Show, The Today Show, CNN, CNBC, and HLN (formerly CNN Headline News).

 Matthew Goodwin, Ph.D, is a professor, researcher, and clinician with 20 years of experience working with children and adults on the autism spectrum, and developing and evaluating innovative technologies for behavioral assessment and intervention.
 Matthew is a founding and key faculty member of a new doctoral program in Personal Health Informatics and Director of Computational Behavioral Science Laboratory at Northeastern University.
 He was previously the Director of Clinical Research at the Massachusetts Institute of Technology Media Laboratory, Adjunct Associate Research Scientist in the Department of Psychiatry and Human Behavior at Brown University, and Associate Director of Research at Groden Center — an Institute for Autism Spectrum Disorders in Providence, RI.